 Nothing creates loyalty like truly outstanding customer service.
-Whether it’s through seamless warranty claims, easy-return policies, quick replacement or accessible customer support… building product companies can demonstrate to existing customers how very important they truly are.
+Whether it’s through seamless warranty claims, easy return policies, quick replacement or accessible customer support… building product companies can demonstrate to existing customers how valued they truly are.
 This experience, in turn, leads to both loyalty and brand evangelism.
-It reminds people why they love their brands and simplifies the decision for them to go back for seconds.
+It reminds people why they love a particular brand and makes it more likely they will “go back for seconds.”

 More than Rewards

-For years, building product manufacturers have offered builders perks for buying quantity of a single product (e.g. shingles, solar panels, plumbing fixtures, etc.).
-Traditionally, these perks included rebates, “winter-buy” discounts, iPads as well as fishing and golf trips.
-The housing downturn after The Great Recession of 2008, however, led those in the building products industry to pivot for finding ways to add new value to their client’s business, as a way of boosting loyalty.
-In addition to ‘merch,’ successful B2B loyalty programs offer contractor-partners priority website listings, enhanced warranties on products they install, co-branded merchandise and wearables, as well as specialized training and continuing education benefits.
+For years, building product manufacturers have offered builders perks for buying quantity of a single product (e.g., shingles, solar panels, plumbing fixtures, etc.).
+Traditionally, these perks included rebates, “winter-buy” discounts, and iPads along with fishing and golf trips.
+The housing downturn after The Great Recession of 2008, however, led those in the building products industry to pivot to finding ways to bring additional value to their clients’ businesses, as a way of boosting loyalty.
+In addition to ‘merch,’ successful B2B loyalty programs offer contractor partners priority website listings, enhanced warranties on installed products, co-branded merchandise, and wearables, as well as specialized training and continuing education benefits.

-Business knowledge is important to builders and remodelers… especially those smaller firms with limited in-house staff talent or the ability to afford outsourced consultants.
+Business knowledge is important to builders and remodelers… especially those smaller firms with limited in-house staff or the ability to afford outsourced consultants.
 Building product companies can offer partners online training modules that show installers how to smoothly address common installation challenges.
-They can also hire trained, strategically placed company representatives to help crews with their installs in person.
-Or even provide on-the-spot financing, to help close sales.
-Supporting smaller businesses with their day-to-day operations via educational tools, industry insight, product knowledge and training is invaluable and will continue to develop brand loyalty.
+They can also hire trained, strategically-placed company representatives to provide crews with in-person installation assistance.
+Or even provide on-the-spot financing to help close sales.
+Supporting smaller businesses with their day-to-day operations via educational tools, industry insight, product knowledge and training is invaluable and will continue to foster brand loyalty.

 Solutions for Every Size

 Many full-service remodelers or general contractors may not purchase enough of a single product to qualify for significant discounts.
-Successful loyalty programs are easy for contractors to enroll in, have multiple tiers for participation, employ easy-to-use technology and offer a relationship component.
+Successful loyalty programs are easy for contractors to enroll in, offer multiple tiers for participation, employ easy-to-use technology and provide a relationship component.
 Contractor Rewards is a coalition program that partners with multiple manufacturers such as Moen, Andersen, SharkBite (Reliance Worldwide Corporation), Schlage and A.O.
 Smith.
-A contractor signs up for the program — downloads an app — and then can upload installation photos or purchase receipts to accrue and redeem reward points.
+A contractor signs up for the program, downloads an app, and then can upload installation photos or purchase receipts to accrue and redeem reward points.
 The strategy is mutually-rewarding.
-Contractors don’t have to navigate dozens of websites while the system allows brands to build more, dedicated relationships with contractors.
+Contractors don’t have to navigate dozens of websites while the system allows brands to build more dedicated relationships with contractors.